-Afterwards, I joined Condé Nast (my actual dream company growing up being that I wanted to write for The New Yorker and GQ) as a designer during the early stages of building out their cross-brand design team.
+Afterwards, I joined Condé Nast (my actual dream company growing up being that I wanted to write for GQ and The New Yorker) as a designer during the early stages of building out their cross-brand design team, which would eventually be called Co/Lab.
 With the help of many talented designers, engineers, product managers, and editors, I was able to work on numerous major projects, which include:

 - BRIDES redesign and wedding inspiration gallery,

 - Creating the initial proposal for a global design system,